Historic parishes of England and Wales: an electronic map of boundaries before 1850 with a gazetteer and metadata

 I reviewed R. J. P. Kain and R. R. Oliver, Historic parishes of England and Wales: an electronic map of boundaries before 1850 with a gazetteer and metadata in the Agricultural History Review in 2002.(1) It was published by the History Data Service (HDS) of the UK Data Archive based at the University of Essex in 2001.
-This originally had a website at http://hds.essex.ac.uk/, but it has been renamed and expanded as one of the five centres of the Arts and Humanities Data Service for the collection, preservation and promotion of digital sources, this one supporting historical research, learning and teaching at http://ahds.ac.uk/history/.
+This originally had a website at http://hds.essex.ac.uk/, but it has been renamed and expanded as one of the five centres of the Arts and Humanities Data Service for the collection, preservation and promotion of digital sources, this one supporting historical research, learning and teaching at http://ahds.ac.uk/history/ [this link is now outdated].
 The 2001 product was a book explaining the project that led to its publication, a gazetteer of place names, which was one of the main outputs from the original project, and also an indication of where the electronic source mentioned in the title could be obtained.
 That source was originally held at the HDS.
 I was only given the book to review.

 I suggested that historians among others were great users of maps, both in their own right but also when they construct their own maps of location, density, and distribution of the features that happened to be the subject matter of their work.
 I continued by suggesting that very often the historians’ unit of study was the parish, or more likely collections of parishes, whether for county, regional, sub-county or sub-regional analyses.
 I contextualised this in my own early work as a historian of Buckinghamshire parliamentary enclosure, but bemoaned the fact that in the 1960s and 1970s when I began my academic career the electronic revolution had not yet arrived and map construction for most of us was mainly a process of traditional draughtsmanship.
 In my case it had involved using a base map which was an off-the-shelf version of Buckinghamshire parishes issued by the local authority which then had to be tweaked to replicate what the parish boundaries looked like in the era of parliamentary enclosure.
 For Buckinghamshire this mainly involved deconstructing modern-day Slough to reveal the rural parishes and parts of parishes that eventually went under concrete (Stoke Poges, Wexham, Upton cum Chalvey).
 In the review I commented: ‘If only electronic means had been available, if only digitisation had been invented, if only I was thirty years younger and starting all again’.
 I then suggested that the future had now arrived, that a historic base map of more or less mid-nineteenth-century parish boundaries was available courtesy of Kain and Oliver.
 I noted that the boundaries now published roughly equated to the 1851 census parishes and gave the list of sources from which they had been derived.
 I admired the feat and suggested that technically the task was enormous, not least in resolving scaling and planimetric surveying differences between different sources, but it was a task now complete—Kain and Oliver ‘had produced an electronic version of pre-1850 parish boundaries set within their geographic as distinct from registration counties, but including also townships and a variety of other local administrative areas’.
 My enthusiasm continued to the end of the review, but I baled out on a negative point, that the compact discs containing the business end were only available separately through http://hds.essex.ac.uk.
 I am happy to report that the book has now been reunited with the electronic resource, and it is the latter only that I will review here.